-What is Capirotada?
+🙋♀️ What is Capirotada

-Capirotada is a type of bread pudding, the Mexican version of the classic bread pudding we all know.
+Traditional Capirotada is a type of bread pudding, the Mexican version of the classic bread pudding we all know.
 The key ingredient that makes the difference between a classic bread pudding and a capirotada is the cheese that beautifully melts over the pudding, creating a layer of goodness.

-Of course, this beautiful Authentic Mexican Capirotada- Bread Pudding can be made all year round, and it goes well for parties, around the holidays, or Sunday meals in the family.
+Mexican cuisine is very good at using everything available.
+Nothing goes to waste, and this recipe is an excellent example of that.
+For this reason, the recipe requires bread that is a couple of days old.
+Of course, this beautiful traditional Mexican bread pudding can be made all year round, and it goes well for parties, around the holidays, or Sunday meals in the family.

-- Piloncillo (affiliate link) is unrefined whole cane sugar, typical of Central and Latin America.
+- Piloncillo: (affiliate link) is unrefined whole cane sugar, typical of Central and Latin America.
 It is a solid form of sucrose derived from the boiling and evaporation of sugarcane juice.
-To use this type of sugar, you need to simmer it in water to obtain a sweet piloncillo syrup.
+You need to simmer it in water to obtain a sweet syrup.
+You can also use dark brown sugar if you prefer.

 - Raisins and Almonds- slivered almonds are the best for this recipe, but pine nuts work well too.